komlasapaty/datastore-entity/README.md

 ```
 Then you can grab your entity/object with ```user = User().get('komla')```

-#### Dynamically Populating Additional Properties
+#### Populating Additional Properties Dynamically
-You can add additional properties to an instance of entity on the fly.
+You can add additional properties to an instance of an entity on the fly.
 Apart from using the `extra_props` dictionary as keyword argument to the `save()` method, you can create additional
 entity properties with the following:
 ```